Problem

 3. Automated Concatenation

 The LLMs Plugin facilitates chunking by generating a llms-full.txt file.
-This file uses standard separators (---) between pages, helping ingestion pipelines recognise natural document boundaries while preserving the global context of your project.
+This uses standard separators (---) between pages.
+It helps ingestion pipelines recognise natural document boundaries while preserving global context.

 Trade-offs

-This approach favors a modular, segmented writing style over long, flowing narratives.
-While this may feel more repetitive to a human reader, it significantly improves the performance of AI-powered search and automated support agents that rely on your documentation.
+This approach favours a modular, segmented writing style over long, flowing narratives.
+While it may feel repetitive to a human reader, it significantly improves the performance of AI-powered search and automated support agents.